The key decision criteria for your B2B online shop based on Shopware

 Country-specific tax rules

-Visibility is crucial even in B2B:
+Visibility is also critical in B2B:

 Specific landing pages for product groups

-Indexing despite closed areas
+Indexing despite protected areas

 A professional B2B shop requires: